Model Selection Consistency for Cointegrating Regressions: Conclusion

 In this paper, we provide an extension of the Adaptive Lasso variable selection method to cointegrated regressions.
 We show that, under some regularity conditions frequently assumed in the model selection literature and cointegration literature, the method selects the correct subset of variables and converges to the ``oracle'' estimate, i.e. the estimator under the assumption we know the variables that enter in the model.

-Although the result only allows for a sub-linear number of candidate variables, a small modification in the last argument in the proof of theorem \ref{thm:modsel} allows the number of variables to be $n=o(T^{d/4})$.
-In the case $d=\infty$, it is possible to derive an exponential bound, i.e. $n=o(e^{\delta T})$ for some $0<\delta\le 1$.
+Although the result only allows for a sub-linear number of $I(1)$ candidate variables and a polynomial number of canditate $I(0)$ variables.
+We allow the number of $I(0)$ variables that enter in the model to increase with the sample size $T$.
+Such condition allow for Dynamic OLS Estimation if we consider the integrated variables to be endogenous.
 Another interesting extension is the multivariate case.
 We can see that all results hold for the vector case if the dimension of $y_t$ is fixed, i.e., a fixed number of regressions.
-It can be shown by just adapting the proof of the theorems to the vector case.
+It can be shown by just adapting the proof of the theorems and conditions to the vector case.

-All the previous result hold if the parameters $\beta =0$, i.e. stationary regression or even time series regression, or $\gamma=0$.
+All the previous result hold if all parameters $\beta = 0$ or $\gamma = 0$, meaning that we do not need $I(1)$ or $I(0)$ variables for the results to hold.
 Also, the inclusion of the intercept does not change our results.

-A possible extension to this work is to adapt the results to the case where the actual number of regressors $q$ increases with the sample size.